rocket-pool/RPIPs/RPIPs/RPIP-49.md

 ### [RPIP-59: Deposit Mechanics](RPIP-59.md)

 Here we desribe the mechanics of Node Operator deposits and validator creation, including standard and express queues.
-* This provides a preferential migration path for pre-upgrade node operators from their minipools to megapools.
+* This provides a faster queue to help small node operators get started.
-* This treats post-upgrade new node operators preferentially to post-upgrade existing node operators.
+* This provides a faster queue for existing node operators to migrate their minipools to megapools.
 * This allows node operators to optionally exit the queue up until they point their validator is created.

 ### [RPIP-60: Protocol Upgrade Guardrails](RPIP-60.md)